nevillelyh/scio-koans/README.md

 # Usage

 Clone the repository and start the [sbt](https://www.scala-sbt.org/) console.
+You need to use Java 8 for now.

 ```bash
 git clone https://github.com/nevillelyh/scio-koans.git